-GCLI also adopts other risk assessment tools such as stress and scenario testing, maintenance of a risk register, comparison of actual exposure and risk tolerance limits and use of Key Risk Indicators.
+LifeStar also adopts other risk assessment tools such as stress and scenario testing, maintenance of a risk register, comparison of actual exposure and risk tolerance limits and use of Key Risk Indicators.

-GCLI currently ranks its overall residual exposure to underwriting risk as a medium risk exposure.
+LifeStar currently ranks its overall residual exposure to underwriting risk as a medium risk exposure, primarily driven from lapse risk.